Associate Professor Louise Crabtree-Hayes

-Louise is a Senior Research Fellow at the Institute of Society and Culture.
+Louise is an Associate Professor at the Institute of Society and Culture.

 Louise's research focuses on the social, ecological and economic sustainability of community-driven housing developments in Australia; on the uptake of housing innovation in practice and policy; on complex adaptive systems theory in urban contexts; and, on the interfaces between sustainability, property rights, institutional design and democracy.

 Her work is underpinning the emergence of forms of permanently affordable and community-led housing in Australia, such as housing cooperatives and community land trusts, on which she is Australia's leading expert.

 - PhD, 2007, Macquarie University

 - BSc (Hons 1), 2000, Macquarie University

 - Urban sustainability

 - Housing diversity

 - 2014: Community Land Trust Research Team.
 Winner - Deputy Vice Chancellor (Research and Development) Research Award for Research Excellence through Partnership

 - 2014: Community Land Trust Research Team.
 Highly commended - Vice Chancellor's Excellence Award for Excellence in University Engagement